jhamilton2394/Square-Sync-Manager/README.md

-# Square Sync Manager v0.0.3.1 is officially released as of January 21st 2024!
+# Square Sync Manager v1.0.0 is officially released as of April 6th 2024!
 (Dear evaluators, please see the project resume [here](https://github.com/biscuitbuns23/Square-Sync-Manager/blob/Initial-consolidated/docs/Project%20Resume.md) before you leave.)

 Square Sync Manager is an inventory manager for your Squarespace ecommerce website.
 It automates the product upload process to save you time.